Decoupage instructions vary greatly, and although decoupage is an easy craft, there are many ways you can approach a decoupage project.

 Place Images.
 After allowing any primer or paint to dry thoroughly, it's time to place your images.
 You can use removable tape to temporarily secure images onto your piece, moving and arranging them as needed.

 Moisten Images.
-In most cases, it's a good idea to moisten the paper before applying.
+In some cases, it's a good idea to moisten the paper before applying.
 This will prevent wrinkles when the glue dries.
 It's easy to do this with a spray bottle set on mist.
-Be very careful working with moisten paper as it will be much more delicate and is prone to easy tearing as well us rubbing of the surface.
+Be very careful working with moistened paper, as it will be much more delicate, and is prone to easy tearing as well us rubbing of the surface.

 Apply Images.
 Once your design is well placed, cover either the back of the image or the surface you will be gluing onto with white all purpose glue or decoupage medium.
 With large pieces, it can be helpful to start by gluing a corner or an edge, then work your way across, gluing section by section and smoothing the paper along very gently with a soft cloth or paper towel.